guidj/rlplg/docs/envs/gridworld.md

 # GridWorld

-A grid of size $n \times m$, with cliffs and one exit.
+A grid of size $W \times H$, with cliffs and one exit.
 The goal of the agent is to nagivate from their starting position to the exit.
 If the agent falls in a cliff, they go back to the start, so cliffs aren't part of the state space.

 The grid is configurable with a string:
 - `x` represents cliffs